What is it used for?

-What happens to Mallorcan sheep wool?
+What happens with Mallorcan sheep´s wool?

 - Coasters